Applicable to all majors within the business units of the College of Business.

 - Sociology: SOC 150

 - Recommendation for Course Work Outside the College of Business: It is recommended that all business majors complete at least 50 percent of the hours required for graduation outside the College of Business.
-For purposes of this recommendation, the following courses may be counted as hours outside of the College of Business: CIS 101, QBA 237 and QBA 337, and all courses offered in the Department of Technology and Construction Management and Department of Fashion and Interior Design.
+For purposes of this recommendation, the following courses may be counted as hours outside of the College of Business: QBA 237 and QBA 337, and all courses offered in the Department of Technology and Construction Management and Department of Merchandising and Fashion Design.

 A minimum of 12 credit hours not counted as requirements on any other major or minor, and exclusive of "problems" and "readings" courses, is required for the completion of any additional major in business.